weshebert20/mongoose-books-app/docs/sprint3.md

   });
   ```

-1. Now take a look at the `BookSchema` find the part where it has the array of characters.
+1. Now take a look at the `BookSchema` and find the part where it has the array of characters.
 Let's replace that string with our new schema.

   ```js
   //models/book.js